simonjnt/test-kiplin/README.md

 You will add a README explaining your storage choice, along with any modifications or suggestions you have or would have done to the codebase.

+This whole test should not last more than one hour.
+We recommend to document any extra work you would have performed.

-At the end of the exercise, archive your whole project, including the `.git` directory and excluding the `vendor` directory.
+At the end of the exercise, archive your project, including the `.git` directory and excluding the `vendor` directory.

 You may now send it to your Kiplin contact, and we will get in touch soon!